Regularized integrals and manifolds with log corners: Regularized integration

 are scale-preserving.
-It is \defn{nondegenerate} if all of the scales $s_{\partial^j\Sig}$ are nondegenerate.
-A \defn{regularized manifold with log corners} is a pair $(\Sig,s)$ where $\Sig$ is a manifold with log corners and $s$ is a regularization for $\Sig$. \end{definition}
+It is \defn{nondegenerate} if all of the scales $s_{\partial^j\Sig}$ are.
+A \defn{regularized manifold with log corners} is a pair $(\Sig,s)$ where $\Sig$ is a manifold with log corners and $s$ is a regularization of $\Sig$. \end{definition}

+Let us unpack this definition by applying \autoref{def:scale-preserving} and the discussion following it to every morphism in the diagram $(\Sig,\bdSig[\bullet])$.
+We see that a regularization $s$ of $\Sig$ gives rise to a diagram which we denote by